jguadagno/jguadagno.github.io/_posts/2012-01-01-using-an-asp-net-datarepeater-itemtemplate-to-create-a-jquery-mobile-nested-list-with-list-dividers.md

 <ul data-role="listview" data-inset="true" data-theme="b" data-filter="true">
 ```

 The `data-role` of `listview` tells the jQuery Mobile framework to use the jQuery Mobile [Listview](http://jquerymobile.com/demos/1.0/docs/lists/docs-lists.html) widget.
 Setting the `data-inset` attribute to `true` tells the jQuery Mobile framework to indent the list view and add the rounded edges.
 The `data-theme` attribute tells jQuery Mobile to use the `d_theme`.
 Setting the `data-filter` equal to `true` tells the jQuery Mobile framework to add the filter items text box up top.
-No additional work is needed to add the filter, it will search all of the ListItems that are part of this unordered list who’s `data-role` attribute is not set to `list-divider` for the text entered.
+No additional work is needed to add the filter, it will search all of the ListItems that are part of this unordered list who's `data-role` attribute is not set to `list-divider` for the text entered.

 ### The List Divider

 Adding the `data-role` of `list-divider` (Line 2 of the initial example) will make that list item appear as a divider.
 You can use this attribute to group items, in my case, I grouped by date.
 To establish the count bubble you will need to wrap the count of item around a span tag and give it the class of `ui-li-count`, as shown in Line 2.
-Here’s an annotated image with markup.
+Here's an annotated image with markup.

 [![image](/assets/images/posts/image_thumb_3.png "image")](/assets/images/posts/image_4.png)